ChiaraSapo/Experimental-robotics-laboratory-Assignment1/README.md

 At the end of the loop, the "normal command" is set as output of the stata.
 The user action is simulated through two functions: "user says" and "user does", respectively implementing speech commands and postion/gesture commands.

-Note: in all three cases, the nodes checks if parameter "arrived" is set before publishing the command.
-In fact, arrived is the parameter set by the node that communicates with the simulator when the robot has reached the target position.
+Note: in all three cases, the nodes checks if parameter "arrived" is set before publishing the command. "arrived" is the parameter which is set by the node that communicates with the simulator when the robot has reached the target position.
 At the beginning it is set to true by the launch file.

 ### Geometry_grounding: